All Episodes

 There's no need for this.

-These these guys, and Obama included the list, do not have the slightest concept or understanding, or at least they're not willing to say so if they do, of the whole concept of American exceptionalism.
+These guys, and Obama included the list, do not have the slightest concept or understanding, or at least they're not willing to say so if they do, of the whole concept of American exceptionalism.

-Um, it's it's this is th America is is not about sacrifice.
+You know, America is not about sacrifice.

 America is about vision.

-It's one of uh of doom and gloom.
+It's one of doom and gloom.

-Uh, you know, for these people, everything that happens that's good is nothing but luck.
+You know, for these people, everything that happens that's good is nothing but luck.

 It's not the result of any ingenuity whatsoever.

-Uh, and there's a reason for framing this topic in exactly this way.
+And there's a reason for framing this topic in exactly this way.

 The Democrats have to convince idiots who might vote for them that the high achievers are just lucky ducks, as we used to say when our kids, or when we were kids, they have to portray that because they play the class envy card all the time.

-Not the result of hard work, because the Democrats have to convince their voters that whatever their economic circumstances are, it's not their fault.
+And so they routinely will make the case that anybody who has a dollar more than anybody else is just lucky, not the result of hard work, because the Democrats have to convince their voters that whatever their economic circumstances are, it's not their fault.

 They just haven't been lucky.

-It's so much easier to win uh the idea of income redistribution if the rich people just got that way by luck.
+It's so much easier to win the idea of income redistribution if the rich people just got that way by luck.

-But if they just got that way by luck, then what what's the problem in taking it from them?
+But if they just got that way by luck, then what's the problem in taking it from them?

-But if you promote The idea that success and wealth, whatever you want to call it, are the result of hard work, ambition, application, devotion, and so forth.
+But if you promote the idea that success and wealth, whatever you want to call it, are the result of hard work, ambition, application, devotion, and so forth, then it makes it a little tougher morally to go out and take it.

 And that's why they have to continue to portray it this way.